 You must pass a written examination based on the foundational coursework from your first year (for full-time students) or from your first two years (for part-time students).
 Full-time students take the examination the May following their first year (could start the last few days of April, depending on the academic calendar).
 Most part-time students take the examination the May following their second year (see note above).
-You are given ten days to complete the exam and it will be given out Friday, May 5, 2017 and is due back Monday, May 15, 2017.
+You are given ten days to complete the exam and it will be given out Friday, May 4, 2018 and is due back Monday, May 14, 2018.
 There are four sections on the exam (Mthed 590, Mthed 591, Mthed general, Mthed mathematics) and you are required to answer two questions from each of the four sections.
-Responses to each question are limited to two pages, 12-point font, single spaced, and one-inch margins.
+Responses to each question are limited to two pages, 12-point font, double spaced, and one-inch margins.
 Some exam items may request that you read new material.
 These materials will be distributed with the exam.
 If a student is not successful on the first attempt, a second attempt may be approved by the graduate coordinator in consultation with the student’s advisor.

 Capstone Writing Project